Boat backing down boat ramp

 • Food and fuel in the vicinity.

 • Things like untying the tie-down straps, putting the bungs in should be done away from the launching/retrival area.
 Many public launching ramps have a designated parking area for this.
-Loading the esky, wakeboards, other equipment and fuel you need for your trip can be done prior to leaving home and before arriving at the ramp. into the boat before you go, and of course the
+Loading the Esky, wakeboards, other equipment and fuel you need for your trip can be done prior to leaving home and before arriving at the ramp.

 • Get the boat ready to the point where it is all ready to push off the trailer (but always leave the winch rope and safety chain attached until you are over the water), before you back down the ramp.
-And, in reverse when you are loading the boat onto the trailer as soon as it is back on the trailer (and the safety chain is on) drive up, off and away from the ramp to unpack and prepare for transportation.
+The same applies in reverse when you are loading the boat back onto its trailer (making sure the safety chain is on) drive up, off and away from the ramp to unpack and prepare for transportation.

 Don't push in